kframework/c-semantics/semantics/README.md

   described in the standard.

 - [c11.k][]: the main syntax/semantics language modules for the "C11" language.
-  This is the module that we point `kompile` at.
+  This is the module to which we point `kompile`.

 - [configuration.k][]: the initial configuration.